samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Thin Ice

 Thin ice has a weight tolerance of 3d10 × 10 pounds per 10-foot-square area.
 Whenever the total weight on an area of thin ice exceeds its tolerance, the ice in that area breaks.
 All creatures on broken ice fall through.
-Below the ice is frigid water (see “[Frigid Water](#FrigidWater)” above).
+Below the ice is frigid water (see "[Frigid Water](#FrigidWater)" above).

 ---